BR0kEN-/cikit/docs/jenkins/README.md

 In addition to the project's jobs there are exists some additional:

 - `BACKUP_PROD_DB` - for creating snapshots of your production database (disabled by default and should be manually configured).
-- `DISK_USAGE_TRIGGER` - periodically running job (every 10 minutes by default) for checking available free space on the server hard drive (can trigger `SERVER_CLEANER` if free space less than 5%).
+- `DISK_USAGE_TRIGGER` - periodically running job (every 10 minutes by default) for checking available free space on server's hard drive (can trigger `SERVER_CLEANER` if free space less than 5%).
 - `SERVER_CLEANER` - periodically running job (every 24 hours by default) for removing all builds (files and databases).

 ## Configuring project jobs